bulletmark/pacpush/README.md

 ### INSTALLATION

+NOTE: You only need to install `pacsync` on the host where you are pushing packages from.
+It does not need to be installed on the remote host[s] you are pushing to although the remote host does need _rsync_, _openssh_, and _pacaur_ installed.

-NOTE: Most users should just install
+Most users should just install
 [_pacsync from the AUR_](https://aur.archlinux.org/packages/pacsync/) and
 skip to the next section.

+The host requires _rsync_, _openssh_, _pacaur_, _sudo_, _git_, and
-Requires python (3.6 or later), sudo, rsync, openssh, git, and pacaur installed.
+_python_ (3.6 or later) installed.
 Then type the following to install this utility.

     git clone http://github.com/bulletmark/pacsync
     cd pacsync